With just proper strategy and tactics a ₹5000 worth portfolio investment can be made as big as ₹2 billion worth portfolio.

 |LT Foods Ltd.||NCC|

 |Prozone Intu Properties|

 How we help these multi-baggers to grow more and why they can’t trade intraday?

-Whenever a person gets news that one of the investors mentioned above has increased their position in one of the stock, most of the people think these large think tank might have access to some special information and hence have increased their stake.
+Whenever a person gets the news that one of the investors mentioned above has increased their position in one of the stock, most of the people think these large think tank might have access to some special information and hence have increased their stake.

-These leads to a large demand by the followers and consequently the price of the share rises.
+These lead to a large demand by the followers and consequently the price of the share rises.
 When these investors reduce their stake in some of the stocks, selling of stock happens like an avalanche again reducing the share price.

 Hence, on a net basis, these investors show a phenomenal number as they had first mover’s advantage.

 If you want to follow, follow fast.
 Time is inversely proportional to gain.